nestordemeure/impersonator/readme.md

 ## Potential improvements

 * add boolean ui selector
-* try and improve the strict mode
+* try and improve the strict mode (it will still hallucinate a bit)
+* try and load the openAI var from env, if not ask for it in the command line (making it easier fro non programmers)

 * write a guide to adding a new personna
 * write a guide to the theory? or just keep the main page of the readme updated